Teaching and learning

 Teaching staff

 The course is delivered by staff whose practice and academic expertise ensures up-to-date delivery of learning in social work education and practice.
-Learn more about how research feeds into the MA.

 You are likely to be taught by the following staff members on the course.